jtbrower/WinUI/src/Windows/README.md

 * The Debug Window warns that ActualWidthProperty is not found on Canvas.
 I thought that maybe creating a property path, I should switch to just "ActualWidth"; even though the error goes away, it breaks the drop shadow and can't be correct.

 # TODO
-* Add an icon to the custom TitleBar
 * Change Cursor on DragMove operation
 * When you set the Window transparency all of the Window content becomes transparent too.
 I need to figure out how to handle this.
 * I have not gone through the trouble to use ICommands for all of the buttons (or disable buttons that are not applicable to a given state like remove window transparency when there isn't any).